TERREMEMBER/znbase/docs/content/latest/deploy/kubernetes/multi-zone/eks/helm-chart.md

 --managed
 ```

-As stated in the Prerequisites section, the default configuration in the YugabyteDB Helm Chart requires Kubernetes nodes to have a total of 12 CPU cores and 45 GB RAM allocated to YugabyteDB.
-This can be three nodes with 4 CPU cores and 15 GB RAM allocated to YugabyteDB.
+As stated in the Prerequisites section, the default configuration in the ZNbaseDB Helm Chart requires Kubernetes nodes to have a total of 12 CPU cores and 45 GB RAM allocated to ZNbaseDB.
+This can be three nodes with 4 CPU cores and 15 GB RAM allocated to ZNbaseDB.
 The smallest AWS instance type that meets this requirement is `m5.2xlarge` which has 8 CPU cores and 32 GB RAM.

 ### Create a storage class per zone